 All properties sold or leased with a spa or pool must have a relevant compliance certificate.
 This law came into effect in 2016.Please contact Council to arrange for an inspection or for further information or visit our Planning Certificates page to download the required application for a Swimming Pool Compliance Certificate.

 Swimming Pool Safety

 Various brochures and guides are available at Council's office regarding pool safety.
 Alternatively visit www.royallifesaving.com.au for tools and information on pool safety.

 Supervise - Active supervision means focusing all of your attention on your children all of the time, when they are in, on or around the water.
 Supervision is not an occasional glance while you are busy with other activities, but being in constant visual contact with your child.

 Restrict Access - Restricting a child’s access to water can be done by placing a barrier between the child and the water.
 Either by placing a barrier around the water (appropriate pool fencing) or a barrier around the child (Child Safe Play Area).

 Water Awareness - Water awareness combines a range of strategies and activities designed to keep your child safe when in, on, or around water.
 These include water familiarisation, checking for and removing water hazards, setting rules around water and discussing water safety with your child.

-Resusitate - A family member is the first on the scene in most emergency situations.
-In fact many children are alive today because their parents knew how to perform CPR and responded quickly.
+Resuscitate - A family member is the first on the scene in most emergency situations.
+In fact, many children are alive today because their parents knew how to perform CPR and responded quickly.
 For this reason alone, Royal Life Saving encourages everyone to learn CPR.